 Although the NLT is the best overall choice for most people, it’s not necessarily the best choice for everyone.
 Every version of the Bible has a slightly different aim in its translation.
 Here are my expanded recommendations.
 You can compare the text of each one on websites like Bible Gateway.

-I enjoy the NLT but use the ESV as my main Bible because of its versatility.
+I enjoy the NLT but use the ESV because of its versatility.
 The one I use for my Bible reading is the ESV Personal Reference Bible (link to Amazon – opens in a new window).

 When it comes to choosing a Bible version or translation, there is no one right answer.
 Some of the decision is based on personal preference.
 There is usually more than one way to translate from one language to another.
 It’s a balance of being true to the original and saying it in a way that flows naturally in English.